Love The Natural Benefits of Hawthorn for Animals

 How Can Hawthorn Help Your Animal?

-There have been several medical research studies looking whether hawthorn has any effect on cardiac health for humans.
-These have demonstrated that hawthorn does have a beneficial effect when it is used on a long-term basis.
+There's been several medical research studies looking whether hawthorn has any effect on cardiac health for humans.
+These have demonstrated that hawthorn does have a beneficial effect when it's used on a long-term basis.
 This has included improving symptoms and a reduction in the conventional medication being used.

-Studies looking at the effectiveness of hawthorn in veterinary medicine are more scarce, although it is also used for cardiac health in animals too.
+Studies looking at the effectiveness of hawthorn in veterinary medicine are more scarce, although it's also used for cardiac health in animals too.

 Obviously as can be the case with any health condition, heart related ailments should always be treated very seriously, and so hawthorn should only be used for your animal with the consent/approval of your Veterinary Surgeon.